 3. Visit PEI National Park

-Brackley-Dalvay Beach is located on the north shore of PEI and is known for its beautiful sand beaches, dunes, and wetlands.
-This section of the park is a great place for swimming, bird watching, and hiking.
+Brackley is located on the north shore of PEI and is known for its beautiful beaches, sand dunes, and wetlands.
+Brackley Beach is a great place for swimming, bird watching, and hiking.

 Things to do in Brackley-Dalvay Beach, Prince Edward Island National Park

 - Go on a deep sea fishing excursion out of Covehead Harbour